kevinfrei/EMP/README.md

 ### Logic improvements/changes

-- The startup process on both side is kind of a disaster.
-Clean it up.
 - Transcode for phone (dump stuff out ready to import into iTunes, for example)
   - The lion's share of the work for this is already in my `@freik/media-utils` module.